cloudfoundry/docs-dev-guide/installcf/cf.html.md

 </pre>

 Most commands have qualifiers that you can use to tailor command behavior or supply required argument values.
 If you do not supply a required argument value at the command line, cf presents a dialog that prompts for required data.
 If you use cf commands in a non-interactive script, you must specify required arguments as part of the command.
-Command qualifiers can be specifed in any order.
+Command qualifiers can be specified in any order.

-This page documents the optional and required qualfiers for each cf command.
+This page documents the optional and required qualifiers for each cf command.
 You can display similar information in the console by entering `cf help [command]`, or by appending `-h` or `--help` to the end of a command.

 **Global Command Qualifiers**

-The following qualifiers apply to all cf commands.
+The following qualifiers apply to all cf commands:

 | Qualifier | Description |
 | :------------------------ | :---------- |